LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 ```r
 library(MeDuSA)
 ```
-### 1. Create an `CARD` object
+### 1. Parameters of MeDuSA
-The CARD object is created by the function `createCARDObject`.
-The essential inputs are:
+Here we introduce the enssential parameters of MeDuSA.
 - sc_count: Matrix or sparse matrix of raw scRNA-seq count data, each row represents a gene and each column represents a cell.
 This sc_count data serves as a reference for the cell type deconvolution for spatial transcriptomics data.
 - sc_meta: Data frame, with each row representing the cell type and/or sample information of a specific cell.
 The row names of this data frame should match exactly with the column names of the sc_count data.
 The sc_meta data must contain the column indicating the cell type assignment for each cell (e.g., "cellType" column in the example sc_meta data).
 - spatial_count: Matrix or sparse matrix of raw spatial resolved transcriptomics count data, each row represents a gene and each column represents a spatial location.
 This is the spatial transcriptomics data that we are interested to deconvolute.